adrianseeley/KPools/README.md

 4. create a secondary set of k pools about these patch labels to produce a final label

 + many such patches would be considered useless (white space looks like all digits equally), and so the previously mentioned complexity reduction and class balancing would likely be useful

++ going to try out some different penalty of distance